 Yes, you’re welcome to link to it.
 As you zoom in the URL changes, so the contents of the URL bar should always link to what you are seeing.

-The map is actually composed of a series of map tiles, such as this one.
-You can add these tiles as a layer to another map, provided that you link back to the map style somehow (e.g. by linking to this page) and credit OpenStreetMap on the map layer as described here.
+The raster map is actually composed of a series of map tiles, such as this one.
+You can add these tiles as a layer to another map, provided that you link back to the map style somehow (e.g. by linking to this page) and credit OpenStreetMap on the map layer as described on OSM’s copyright page.

 You can update the data that this map uses by going to https://www.openstreetmap.org/ and following the advice on this page.

 You can, but only by creating your version of the map using your own map tiles.
-The changelog contains some links at the top to the various parts of the map style in github - create an issue there if you’ve got further questions.
+The changelog contains some links at the top to the various parts of the map style in github - you can create an issue there if you’ve got further questions, or message me via OpenStreetMap.

 I am the only person that I’ve set up to have access to this server (tiles loaded from other servers are accessed by other people, of course).
-If you request tiles then the normal Linux logs will record the fact (Apache’s “access” log stores which IP address asked for a tile when, and the “syslog” stores details about new tiles being rendered).
-The logs store data for about a week and then wrap around.
-I can’t comment on who might be watching traffic between you and the server (in Finland).
-If you’re particularly worried about people NOT knowing that you’re requesting certain map tiles I recommend that you set up your own server and serve tiles from there instead.
+If you request tiles or any other files then the normal Linux logs will record the fact (Apache’s “access” log stores which IP address asked for a tile when, and the “syslog” stores details about new raster tiles being rendered).
+I can’t comment on who might be watching traffic between you and the server (in Germany).
+If you’re particularly worried about people NOT knowing that you’re requesting certain map tiles I recommend that you set up your own server and serve everything from there instead.